-So, let’s explore Microsoft Teams in more detail and discover how your staff can get more out of it.
+So, let’s explore what Microsoft Teams is, how it works, and look in detail how your staff can get more out of it.

 As part of the suite of applications in Office 365, Microsoft Teams is a chat-based workspace for internal and external teams.
 Using one window, the communication application is designed to enhance teamwork at all levels of your organisation.

 It’s easy for staff to access Teams whether accessing it via a desktop or mobile application, or a web browser.
 This makes it perfect for distributed work teams, such as financial services firms merging their business or developing more offices across the world.

 What are the benefits of using Microsoft Teams?

 ‘With Microsoft Teams, financial services employees can accelerate their individual and group productivity to improve customer experiences, resolve business challenges and drive efficiencies across common business processes.’

 Improving communication and collaboration is the key pull of Microsoft Teams, and, as an accelerant of productivity, it can help any financial services firm drive meaningful growth.

 The integration with other Microsoft services means that it also enables your users to seamlessly switch between chats, calls, document editing and sharing, all whilst remaining secure.
 Naturally, this improves productivity and efficiency.

 An added benefit is that Teams enables your business to collaborate with parties or clients outside of your organisation.
 That’s because external users can use Teams through invitation, without the need for extra licenses.